 The Rural Utility Service’s (RUS) Energy Efficiency and Conservation Loan Program (EECLP), managed by the USDA, is a new program with $250 million for direct loans to rural electric cooperatives and other rural electricity providers.
 EECLP supports energy efficiency, demand side management, and renewable energy generation.
 Electricity providers can re-loan funds to residential and commercial customers to make energy efficiency improvements.
 Customers would then repay the loan through on-bill financing.
 EECLP can assist with roof top solar systems as well.
 For more information

-- The Wisconsin State Energy Office site has a comprehensive listing of funding sources including grant programs, federal grants/incentives and private funding for renewable energy and fuel related projects.
+- The Wisconsin Office of Energy Innovation site has a comprehensive listing of funding sources including grant programs, federal grants/incentives and private funding for renewable energy and fuel related projects.

 - Financial Incentives for Energy Projects in Wisconsin 2013